huijing/slides/56-imagecon-2019/README.md

 Image files are a particular type of file format, so their file headers would contain stuff like the image format, resolution, colour space, authoring information, camera model and so on.
 Broadly speaking, there are 2 kinds of images, raster and vector.

 A raster image is also known as a bitmap image, which are comprised of pixels in a grid.
 And each pixel contains a bit of colour information, a combination of the additive primary colours, red, green and blue.
 A bitmap is essentially a spatially mapped array of bits.
 The number of bits per pixel will determine how many unique colours the image can contain, this is also known as colour depth.

+Raster displays store per pixel image data as a bitmap in a region of memory called the frame buffer.
+So clearly, memory is an integral part of the rendering process.
+The total amount of memory needed is dependant on the resolution of the output signal and the colour depth.

 ## MacPaint